American Society of Plastic Surgeons

 The Nominating Committee shall act as a search firm by vetting talent for open positions to be elected by Society members.
 Positions slated for election by Society members (follow the link to access the job description) are listed below:

-In addition to the slated positions for election, the Nominating Committee selects the ASPS and PSF members-at-large for the ASPS/PSF Audit Committee each year and recommends nominees for ASPS or PSF representatives to outside organizations, such as ACS, ACCME, ACGME, etc.
+In addition to the slated positions for election, the Nominating Committee selects the ASPS and PSF members-at-large for the ASPS/PSF Audit Committee each year.

 Special Considerations for President-Elect Applicants